rrcwang/ECE183DB/README.md

 ## Installation:
 0. Clone and download this repo
-1. Download and run Webots
+1. Download and run Webots.
+If everything is working, you should see something like this:
+![alt text][logo]
+[logo]: 1 "Logo Title Text 2"
 2. If on a **Windows OS**, download the Microsoft C++ Build Tools:
   * It is not necessary to install any of the other packages available in the installer.
 3. Download and install Python 3
 4. Install required packages:
   * In a command console in the root directory